siddharthsambharia-portkey/smolagents/docs/source/en/guided_tour.md

 - `model`, a text-generation model to power your agent - because the agent is different from a simple LLM, it is a system that uses a LLM as its engine.
 You can use any of these options:
     - [`TransformersModel`] takes a pre-initialized `transformers` pipeline to run inference on your local machine using `transformers`.
     - [`HfApiModel`] leverages a `huggingface_hub.InferenceClient` under the hood.
-    - [`PortkeyModel`] lets you call 250+ different models through [Portkey's AI Gateway](https://docs.portkey.ai/) with built-in observability, fallbacks, routing, and logging!
+    - [`PortkeyModel`] helps access Hugging Face models deployed anywhere (Vertex AI, Bedrock, self-hosted Ollama, inference endpoints) while also supporting other LLMs through a single interface with built-in observability and routing capabilities!
     - [`LiteLLMModel`] lets you call 100+ different models through [LiteLLM](https://docs.litellm.ai/)!

 - `tools`, A list of `Tools` that the agent can use to solve the task.
 It can be an empty list.
 You can also add the default toolbox on top of your `tools` list by defining the optional argument `add_base_tools=True`.